 Where do you sign up for Medicaid in Texas?
-You must first learn how to apply for Medicaid before you can start reaping the benefits of this federal- and state-sponsored medical assistance program that provides free or low-cost health insurance to patients statewide.
+You must first learn how to apply for Medicaid before you can start reaping the benefits of this federal- and state-sponsored medical assistance program that provides free or low-cost health insurance.
 You can proceed with your Medicaid application forms in Texas once you have confirmed your eligibility.

 It is not a question of where to apply for Medicaid in Texas, but rather how you complete the process.
 When it comes to filing your application for Medicaid, there are several methods of which you can employ.
 However, the options for both how and where to apply for TX Medicaid vary in comparison to other states.

 To learn some of the different ways you can submit a Texas Medicaid application, review the details provided in the sections below:

 - How to Apply for Medicaid Online in Texas